Rocky Mountain Cooking

 December 10, 2017 By cookingintherockies 6 Comments

-Tweet
+• Tweet

 White Chocolate Peppermint Fudge, peppermint, fudge, white chocolate, marshmallow,

-Super easy to make White Chocolate Peppermint Fudge will be a delicious addition to any holiday occasion!
+Super easy-to-make White Chocolate Peppermint Fudge will be a delicious addition to any holiday occasion!
 Let the kiddos help with this one!

 This past week after a conversation with my cousin Lisa, I decided to add fudge to my repertoire!
 She had called and asked if I had a good fudge recipe.
 I thought about it and realized that I had never even attempted making fudge.
 So ding, ding, ding, I decided to make fudge.
 What the heck?
 What’s wrong with even more candy to give away!

 I always heard that making fudge was easy and sure enough, it’s not only just easy, it’s easy “peasey”!
-I decided to use a white chocolate instead of dark chocolate because I needed a variation from everything else that I’m making.
+I decided to use white chocolate instead of dark chocolate because I needed a variation from everything else that I’m making.
 White chocolate peppermint fudge just sounded good to me.
 So I played around with different variations, evaporated milk and sweetened condensed, types of chocolate (you should have seen the variation made from the peppermint Andes chocolates, Pepto Bismol anyone)?
 Basically, I did everything to make a perfect batch of fudge.
 I believe I did it!
 This turned out smooth and creamy and not grainy like some fudge.
 The flavors of white chocolate and peppermint just scream the holidays to boot!
 I love it even more because I found these festive snowflake silicone molds!
 Super cute!
 Try this festive fudge recipe for your holiday gatherings!
 It may just be a new hit to the cookie plate!

 Enjoy!